 Capital Availability.
 Growth is expensive.
 Companies seeking to execute a growth strategy must understand each of the above points while simultaneously remaining clear-eyed about the availability of capital and the terms on which that capital will be available.
 Is the goal that all growth be self-funded?
 Is the company willing to take on debt to support growth?
 Is the company willing to pursue equity financing to support growth?
 What are the terms that various capital providers will demand?
 What is the value that will be generated with or without this incremental capital?

 The desirability of growth is taken as a given among business leaders, and for good reason.
 Unfortunately, constraints on growth vary considerably by company, even among companies in the same industry.
 When developing a growth strategy, it is vitally important that business leaders rigorously interrogate the growth constraints facing their company and chart a path for maximal growth that either acknowledges or minimizes those constraints (ideally both).
 Many promising companies have failed or fallen far short of their potential due to an unwillingness to engage with these key issues.
 A holistic approach, though more time consuming, is also far more likely to result in an extended growth trajectory and accompanying value creation.

 About the Author

-David Johnson (@TurnaroundDavid) is Founder and Managing Partner of Abraxas Group, a boutique advisory firm focused on providing transformational leadership to middle market companies in transition.
-Over the course of his career David has served as financial advisor and interim executive to dozens of middle market companies.
-David is a recognized thought leader on the topics of business transformation, change management, interim leadership, restructuring, turnaround, and value creation.
-He can be contacted at: firstname.lastname@example.org.
+David Johnson is Founder and Managing Partner of Abraxas Group, a boutique advisory firm focused on providing transformational leadership to companies in transition.
+Over the course of a 25-year career, David has demonstrated a commitment to thought leadership, with multiple speaking engagements and articles to his credit on the topics of change management, business transformation, restructuring, turnaround, and value creation.